Voter turnout key for Kremlin as Russia heads to polls

 Casting his ballot in Moscow, Putin seemed confident of victory, saying he would consider any percentage of votes a success.
 "The program that I propose for the country is the right one," he said.

-In 2012 Putin faced a serious opposition movement, but since then he has boosted his popularity thanks to Russian actions in Ukraine and Syria.
-Now, he faces seven challengers but no serious threat to his rule.
+In 2012, Putin faced a serious opposition movement, but since then he has boosted his popularity thanks to Russian actions in Ukraine and Syria.
+Sunday, he faced seven challengers but no serious threat to his rule.

-Alexei Navalny, a lawyer and one of the most outspoken Putin critics who was barred from running for president himself, has called on his supporters to boycott the vote.
-He reasons that lower voter turnout will signal to the Kremlin and the world that a significant number of Russian citizens don’t see a viable alternative on the ballot and refuse to participate in what Navalny calls "Putin's re-election."
+Alexei Navalny, a lawyer and one of the most outspoken Putin critics who was barred from running for president himself, called on his supporters to boycott the vote.
+He reasoned that lower voter turnout would signal to the Kremlin and the world that a significant number of Russian citizens didn't see a viable alternative on the ballot and refuse to participate in what Navalny calls "Putin's re-election."

 Related: Russian election: Navalny rallies army of observers to counter Putin

-Аround 770 million roubles (over $13 million) were allocated to publicize the election by the Central Election Commission.
+Аround 770 million rubles (more than $13 million) were allocated to publicize the election by the Central Election Commission.

 The logistics of voting were made easier by a new policy allowing people to vote at any polling station regardless of where they're registered.
-A number of Russian celebrities have been promoting the idea on their social media channels, accompanied by the hashtag #votewhereyouare.
+A number of Russian celebrities promoted the idea on their social media channels, accompanied by the hashtag #votewhereyouare.

 Outside some polling stations in Moscow, voters were treated to a bowl of steaming buckwheat, with Soviet-era music blasting in the background.
-Most voters were also handed colourful "I voted" pins and balloons.
+Most voters were also handed colorful "I voted" pins and balloons.

-First-time voters were even being given free tickets for pop concerts, and health authorities were offering free cancer screenings at selected polling stations.
+First-time voters were even being given free tickets for pop concerts, and health authorities offered free cancer screenings at selected polling stations.

+Anton, 28, a food industry worker, told NBC News outside a polling station in central Moscow, where heavily discounted food was sold and animators entertained voters all day, that he gave his vote to Putin.

+"I don't see anyone more worthy," said Anton, who didn't want his last name revealed.

 In addition to public campaigns, many voters seemed to be under more private pressure to vote.

-Messages texted to people’s mobile phones do the same, while Moscow voters have received a glossy “invitation to the election” from the election commission.
+Messages texted to people's mobile phones did the same, while Moscow voters received a glossy "invitation to the election" from the election commission.

-And with the clock ticking down to election day, messages from employees whose bosses were mandating them to vote were popping up on Twitter alongside YouTube recordings of teachers urging their students to do the same.
+And with the clock ticking down to election day, messages from employees whose bosses mandated them to vote popped up on Twitter alongside YouTube recordings of teachers urging their students to do the same.

 Yevgeny, a 43-year-old mechanic voting in central Moscow, said he briefly wondered whether it was worth voting.

-Nixey says the turnout will ultimately be a reflection of Putin’s legitimacy and how the next six years are going to go for him.
+Nixey said the turnout would ultimately be a reflection of Putin's legitimacy and how the next six years are going to go for him.

-“If we see a really good turnout and a decent vote for Putin … I think it’s a really good indication that the next six years will be relatively smooth for him, in other words he’s got a groundswell of support he can rely on,” said Nixey.
+"If we see a really good turnout and a decent vote for Putin ...
+I think it's a really good indication that the next six years will be relatively smooth for him.
+In other words, he's got a groundswell of support he can rely on," Nixey said.

-By the same measure, if voter participation and counts are low, the next six years could more difficult, he explained.
+By the same measure, if voter participation and counts are low, the next six years could more difficult, he said.